isomerpages/jointpoly-polyforum/_forum-details/Programme Highlights.md

 </p>
 <p>The learning journey will focus on sustainability and “30 by 30” narratives,
 with the farm diversifying into aquaponics and food fish.
-Participants will get to see first-hand the challenges of running a farm in and how it impacts food security in Singapore.</p>
+Participants will get to see first-hand the challenges of running a farm and how it impacts food security in Singapore.</p>
 <p></p>
 <p><u>Experiences:</u>
 </p>